 Radon gas is formed from the natural breakdown of uranium in the soil, rocks, and water under homes.
 The gas seeps up from the ground into buildings through cracks in foundations, basement walls, gaps around service pipes and sump pumps.
 When it is indoors, radon gas becomes trapped and accumulates in the air.
 When people breathe in radon, it damages the lungs.

 Radon is found throughout the United States and can vary widely from one home to another.
 The U.S. Environmental Protection Agency (EPA) has created a Map of Radon Zones that estimates the relative levels of radon that may be present in homes.
 Allen County is in Zone 1, meaning the area is at the highest risk of radon exposure.
+Click here for a radon zone map of Indiana.

 Below you will find more information on testing and mitigation of radon as well as other helpful resources.